The film was released in the United States on Kumail Nanjiani and Emily V. Gordon's tenth wedding anniversary.

 While directing the film, Michael Showalter frequently collaborated with the cast and encouraged improvisation.

-Judd Apatow was attracted to the project because in addition to it being funny, it tackled a variety of topics and themes including relationships, religion, family, and stability.
+Producer Judd Apatow was attracted to the project because, aside from it being funny, it tackled a variety of topics and themes including relationships, religion, family and stability.

 In a nod to the fact that both the character of Kumail and the real-life Kumail Nanjiani are fans of the television series The X-Files (1993), in this movie, Kumail's cellphone ringtone is the "Theme from The X-Files" by Mark Snow.